PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/pnid/aroma-plugins-list.jpg" width="100%">

-Your menu might display additional plugins that aren't shown in this image; however, our focus is specifically on the 'Inkay' plugin, which patches requests intended for Nintendo Network and reroutes them to Pretendo Network instead.
-Once you've found the entry for Inkay, press `A`.
+You may have additional plugins in your menu.
+Navigate to the `Inkay` plugin and press `A` to enter it's settings.

 You should now be greeted with a menu displaying two buttons.
 Click the one that says 'Patching'.